Can I Get Disability Benefits in Pennsylvania if My Spouse is Disabled?

 Generally speaking, spouses of current disability recipients can also apply for disability if they become disabled, too.
 Additionally, non-disabled spouses can often receive benefits for themselves and their children if their spouse is disabled.
 However, they must meet certain age requirements or have minor children to qualify.

-For a free case review, call the Philadelphia Social Security disability lawyers at Young, Marr, Mallis & Associates today at (215) 515-2954.
+For a free case review, call the Philadelphia disability benefits lawyers at Young, Marr, Mallis & Associates today at (215) 515-2954.

 Can Disabled Spouses Both Get Disability Benefits in Pennsylvania?